 Kevin Mayer serves as chairman of the Disney direct-to-consumer and international.
 He was given oversight of the platform in March 2018 after serving as Disney's chief strategy officer.
 He reports to Iger.

 Ricky Strauss serves as president of content and marketing at Disney+.
-He's charged with developing the platform's strategic content vision and has greenlight power for TV and movies.
-He previously served as president of film marketing for Disney.
+He is charged with developing the platform's strategic content vision and has greenlight power for TV and movies.
+Strauss previously served as president of film marketing for Disney.
 He reports to Mayer.

 Michael Paull is president of Disney Streaming Services and oversees design, development and operation of Disney's DVOD business, including Disney+.
 He reports to Mayer.